-The Field Studies Council (est. 1943) provides tutors and equipment for deprived children to study nature when they couldn’t otherwise.
+The Field Studies Council (est. 1943) provides tutors and equipment for deprived children and young people to study nature when they couldn’t otherwise.

-Please donate today to educate the next generation to protect nature upon which we all depend
+If you feel able, please donate today to educate the next generation to protect nature

 “Something clicked.
 Maybe it was Bio-Blitzing or sweep netting the long grass.
 I was in awe of the identification skills of the tutors… The exploration, the fresh air, the use of field guides and searching for different species.”Child visiting FSC’s education centre